joaomelo/auth-mech/README.md

 ### Getting Started

-To use it, first initialize firebase as usual than add an additional step to create the `AuthMachine` object passing the firebase Auth instance.
+First, initialize firebase as usual then add an additional step to create the `AuthMachine` object passing the firebase Auth instance.
 One or more callbacks can optionally be passed as the second argument if you want them called in any auth state change.

     import * as firebase from 'firebase/app';
     import 'firebase/auth';